Kapitan Petr Georgiyevich Sgibnev HSU

 “There is no need to be afraid of attacking a Ju 87 head-on, as it is defenceless from an attack from this direction.
 However, it is difficult to aim during a head-on attack, and firing can therefore be ineffective.
 One has to know the weak points of enemy aircraft, and hit them there.
 The Me 109 is a good aircraft, but even it has a weak spot.
 In the Hurricane, you cannot get away from the Messerschmitt in level flight.
 Nevertheless, it can be shot down if you manage to get behind the fighter, as it is not a strong aircraft.
 It is also lightly armed with one cannon and two machine guns.
 Me 109 pilots never enter into head-on attacks.”

 On 23 October 1942, he was decorated with the Gold Star of the Hero of Soviet Union and the Order of Lenin.

-He left 78 IAP-SF in October 1942, when he was transferred back to his old unit (72 SmAP-SF) as a commander of an eskadrilia.
-This unit had become a guard’s unit, 2 GIAP-SF.
+He left 78 IAP-SF in October 1942, when he was transferred back to his old unit (72 SmAP-SF) as a commander of an eskadrilya.
+This unit had by this time become a guard’s unit, 2 GIAP-SF.

 Later, 2 GIAP-SF was re-equipped with Airacobras.

 He claimed a Bf 109 on 26 February, but this claim isn’t confirmed with Luftwaffe records.

 On 15 March, Sgibnev claimed a Bf 109 and Husin Abishev claimed a FW 190 over Lake Urd.